 We can also support our learners to achieve a range of qualifications including but not limited to:

 Adult Achievement Awards – SCQF levels 3, 4 and 6, where learners and volunteers can gain accreditation for learning undertaken in the community, work, home, college and in volunteering programmes.

 Getting Digital – support for people to develop the five basic digital skills, such as getting online, safety, digital agility, inclusion and enhanced connectedness.

 Community Action and Leadership Award – SCQF levels 3 and 5.
 A group-based personal development, confidence building and active citizenship course exclusive to Lead Scotland.

 Thinking Digitally – SCQF level 6.
 A course designed to improve digital skills for practitioners to ensure that they are fully effective in supporting disabled people to access their services online.

-We have three Learning Coordinators, covering different areas, they are available to take referrals by email or telephone, please get in touch with Cath, Marie or Fiona to find out more or alternatively you can contact our North of Scotland Digital Progression Project Administrator Kate at email@example.com who will be happy to assist you.
+We have five Learning Coordinators, covering different areas, they are available to take referrals by email or telephone, please get in touch with Marie, Brigitte, Hayley, Paul or Fiona to find out more or alternatively you can contact our North of Scotland Digital Progression Project Administrator Kate at email@example.com who will be happy to assist you.